-As stated in Section 4.2(c) of this handbook, streams meeting this criterion must show that one of the following has occurred:
+As stated in Section 4.2(c) of this Handbook, streams meeting this criterion must show that one of the following has occurred:

-- a national or state government agency has adopted water quality protective measures in a resource management plan; or - regional or local governments have adopted coordinated water quality protective measures along a watershed corridor.
+- A national or state government agency has adopted water quality protective measures in a resource management plan; or - Regional or local governments have adopted coordinated water quality protective measures along a watershed corridor.

 Water quality protective measures in a resource management plan adopted by a federal or state agency.
 For this criterion, you should include information showing that your stream flows through federally or state owned or managed land, a resource management plan is in place for that land, and the resource management plan includes provisions to protect the water quality of your stream.
-Refer to Section 4.2(c) for suggestions on how to gather such information.
+Refer to Section 4.2(c) of this Handbook for suggestions on how to gather such information.

 Coordinated water quality protective measures adopted by regional or local governments.
 In order to satisfy this criterion, you should list and briefly describe all regional, county and/or municipal plans and ordinances designed to protect water resources and water quality in your watershed.
-Refer to Section 4.2(c) for examples of such plans and ordinances.
+Refer to Section 4.2(c) of this Handbook for descriptions of such plans and ordinances.

-By definition, "coordinated water quality protective measures" must also include use of real estate interests to protect water quality.
-Thus you should describe all preserved lands along your stream, including those preserved as parks or nature areas by federal, state, county or local government; private lands preserved through conservation easements; and lands preserved by land trusts and conservancies.
+By definition, "coordinated water quality protective measures" includes the use of real estate interests to protect water quality.
+Thus, you should describe all preserved lands along your stream, including those preserved as parks or nature areas by federal, state, county or local government; private lands preserved through conservation easements; and lands preserved by land trusts and conservancies.